zgulde/cods/docs/usage.md

 echo '[install.sh] > npm run build'
 npm run build

-# 3. Build the war file and put it in the right place
+# 3. Build the jar file and put it in the right place
 echo '[install.sh] Building war file...' echo '[install.sh] > ./mvnw package'
 ./mvnw package
-mv target/my-awesome-project.war $JAR_TARGET_LOCATION
+mv target/my-awesome-project.jar $JAR_TARGET_LOCATION

 # restart the service in order to run the new version of the application
 sudo systemctl restart example.com